Case study · custom software

 None of these were code-level problems we could engineer around.
 They were runtime-level constraints.
 Trying to ship them inside the browser would have produced four watered-down versions of features that needed to be sharp.

-The board's feature commitment came in on a Friday.
-The following Monday, the rot8 pod ran a one-week structured brainstorm with the client's product and engineering leads.
+When the board's feature commitment landed, the ROT8 STUDIO collective ran a short, structured brainstorm with the client's product and engineering leads.
 We considered three paths.

 Path 1 — Push the web-app harder.